 Revenue Recognition.
 We generate revenues from the sale of wireless modems to wireless operators, OEM customers and value added resellers and distributors.
 In addition, we generate revenue from the sale of asset-management solutions utilizing wireless technology and M2M communication devices to transportation and industrial companies, medical device manufacturers and security system providers.
 Revenue from product sales is generally recognized upon the later of transfer of title or delivery of the product to the customer.
 Where the transfer of title or risk of loss is contingent on the customer's acceptance of the product, we will not recognize revenue until both title and risk of loss have transferred to the customer.
 We recognize revenues from SaaS services pro-rata over the contract term.
 We record deferred revenue for cash payments received from customers in advance of when revenue recognition criteria are met.
 We have granted price protection to certain customers in accordance with the provisions of the respective contracts and track pricing and other terms offered to customers buying similar products to assess compliance with these provisions.
 We estimate the amount of price protection for current period product sales utilizing historical experience and information regarding customer inventory levels.
 To date, we have not incurred material price protection obligations.
 Revenues from sales to certain customers are subject to cooperative advertising allowances.
-Cooperative advertising allowances are recorded as an operating expense to the extent that we devertising benefit is separable benefit to us, or the fair value of the advertising benefit cannot be reliably estimated, such amounts are recorded as a reduction of revenue.
+Cooperative advertising allowances are recorded as an operating expense to the extent that the advertising benefit is separable from the revenue transaction and the fair value of that advertising benefit is determinable.
+To the extent that such allowances either do not provide a separable benefit to us, or the fair value of the advertising benefit cannot be reliably estimated, such amounts are recorded as a reduction of revenue.
 We establish reserves for estimated product returns allowances in the period in which revenue is recognized.
 In estimating future product returns, we consider various factors, including our stated return policies and practices and historical trends.